-Program service delivery areas that include construction type projects will have a tendency to have costs that increase more than CPI.
-The Australian Bureau of Statistics showed that the Road and Bridge Construction Index for Victoria increased by 4.3% for the year on year period ending March 2013.
-The 'Engineering Construction' and 'Non-Residential Building' Indices prepared by the Construction Forecasting Council are forecast at 2.4% and 3.8% respectively for 2013/14.
+Program service delivery areas that include construction type projects will have a tendency to have costs that increase above CPI.
+The Australian Bureau of Statistics showed that the Road Bridge Construction Index for Victoria was an average of 3.8% for the five year period ending September 2015.
+The annualised movement (as at March 2016) was a 0.37% increase.

 The budgeting methodology used in the capital works program depends on the nature and timing of the projects.
-For the majority of infrastructure projects that occur yearly, such as roads, bridges culverts and drains, the costing in future years is based on an indexed increase of 5.25% per annum, being the estimated increase applicable to infrastructure project costs by Council's Engineering Services Directorate.
-The increase allows for regional cost impacts of the recently closed quarry and creates a conservative buffer for the forward capital works program.
+For the majority of infrastructure projects that occur yearly, such as roads, bridges culverts and drains, the costing in future years is based on an indexed increase of 0.50% for 2016/17.
+The following 2017/18 year the indexed increase is 2.00% and then trends up by 0.50% each year up until 2020/21.
+From 2021/22 onwards the index increase is set at 3.80%.